lwilletts/mpvc/README.md

  mpvc add /path/to/your/*.mp3 # or your URLs find . -type f -name | mpvc load mpvc save my-playlist

+ # use mpvc stash to store/recover current mpv state (see the logbook for more)
+ mpvc stash ls
+ mpvc stash push current
+ mpvc stash apply current

  # use mpvc-fzf to manage the playlist
  mpvc-fzf -f